fpco/ide-backend/README.md

        you call runStmt when no code is compiled at all).
 It is the responsibility of the client code to check for source errors (using getSourceErrors) before calling runStmt.

+     * It is now possible to reuse previously generated cabal macros, in order to improve performance (#109).
+The type of initSession has changed to

+           initSession :: SessionInitParams -> SessionConfig -> IO IdeSession

+       where

+           data SessionInitParams = SessionInitParams {
+               sessionInitCabalMacros :: Maybe BSL.ByteString
+             }

+       Similarly, restartSession now has type (#113)

+           restartSession :: IdeSession -> Maybe SessionInitParams -> IO ()

+       When passed Nothing it will leave the cabal macros unchanged, but when passed a SessionInitParams it will regenerate them or use a previously regenerated cabal macros file.

+       The generated cabal macros can be accessed using

+           getCabalMacros :: Query BSL.ByteString

+     * Extended the Progress data type (#112) to contain the number of steps as well as a progress message.
+See the comments in the ticket and in the Haddock for Progress for some limitations, however (briefly, during compilation, we get non-contiguous and possibly out of order progress updates from ghc: [4/13], [8/13], done).

  *  Version 0.6.0.2